 Discrimination can take a serious toll on your mental health.
 Look out for these symptoms.

-Previous research has found racial discrimination to have negative effects on your mental and physical health (duh, right?), but researchers from Manchester University in the UK specifically looked at how repeated and systemic racism over time could impact your mental health.
+Science backs this up, too: In 2016, researchers from Manchester University in the UK specifically looked at how repeated and systemic racism over time could impact your mental health.
 Using data from Understanding Society, a tool designed to help researchers gather statistics and answers from study participants over time, the scientists examined feedback from ethnic minorities in the UK.
 This included their experiences being shouted at, being physically attacked, avoiding a place, and feeling unsafe because of their ethnicity.

 In the findings published in the American Journal of Public Health, researchers concluded that continued racism has very real mental health effects.
 They found that minorities who had experienced repeated incidents of racial discrimination were significantly more likely to have mental health problems such as depression and anxiety than minorities who hadn't faced the same repeated incidents.
 Feeling unsafe and avoiding certain spaces or situations because of ethnicity had the biggest negative impact on mental health.